 Test Your Password: Here are some ways you can test your password.
 Don’t worry, they have no idea where you are using this or who you are, so it’s not collecting these to hack into your accounts.
 These free online services are just for testing your password.

 Why Have Different Passwords For Each Service?

-Using base words like you pet’s name, or a color, are the most insecure passwords.
 Robot programs are skimming the web, looking for access into any account.
 ANY ACCOUNT.
 This can be your online shopping account, email, Facebook, whatever.
 When they get into one account, they will use that same password to attempt to get into other accounts.
 If you use a different password for each of your accounts (such as iTunes, Amazon, your mobile billing account) you’ll have less of a chance at getting hacked.

-Never.
-Ever.
-No. Not Ever.
-Stop.
 If you are asked to share your account info through an email from your bank, insurance company, or even iTunes or Amazon, it’s a scam.
 No legitimate company would ask you to breach your account security.
 If you suspect that there may be a problem with your account, simply go to the service directly online and log in.
 If there is a security message for you, it will be displayed in your account somewhere at the top of the page.
 Otherwise, call the company directly.
 Never use the link or phone number in the mysterious email.

 Learn More About Secure Passwords

-- Apple helps you with your Apple ID Password
+Apple helps you with your Apple ID Password.

-- Google wants to help you secure your passwords
+Google wants to help you secure your passwords

-- Microsoft offers a page to learn more about secure passwords.
+Microsoft offers more info about secure passwords.

 UPDATE Nov 2017: Comparitech has a couple of resources which can also help: